Students and other Lab Members

 Mary Levandowski

 Mary joined the lab in fall 2016.
 She worked closely with Dr. Andy Ray and Kristin Legg as part of the Greater Yellowstone Network (National Park Service) and continued in this position throughout much of her graduate degree.
 Her research focused on understanding dynamics of the species using wetlands.
-Mary defended her thesis in January 2022.
+Mary defended her thesis in January 2022 and has since been working for a consulting firm.

 Elise Loggers